szdiy/duo/README.md

 ## Hardware

+The present hardware is designed with gEDA (http://www.geda-project.org/).

-ESP8266 with a RS-485 Transceiver.
+The configuration is an ESP8266 with a RS-485 Transceiver.

 ## Firmware